Unlawful Discrimination Policy

 - Employees: This procedure applies in cases where an employee has a concern about unlawful discrimination, including sexual harassment or assault, by a faculty member, administrator, supervisor, employee, contractor, guest, vendor or parent.

-- Students: Students who believe they have been subject to unlawful discrimination or have concerns under Title IX, including sexual harassment or assault, by a faculty member, administrator, supervisor, employee, contractor, guest, vendor, or parent should speak directly to the Title IX coordinator (V.P.
-Anne Gill: firstname.lastname@example.org; 617 989 4193).
-The procedure for handling these cases is the same as noted below for employees under Section B.
+- Students: Students who believe they have been subject to unlawful discrimination or have concerns under Title IX, including sexual harassment or assault, by a faculty member, administrator, supervisor, employee, contractor, guest, vendor, or parent should speak directly to the Interim Title IX coordinator (Beth Devonshire: firstname.lastname@example.org; 617 989 4193).
+Please refer to the Student Code of Conduct for more information.

-Students who believe they have been subject to unlawful discrimination by another student or student organization or have concerns under Title IX including sexual harassment or assault, may contact the Dean of Students Office (617 989 4410).
-Information can also be found in the Student Handbook on the Student Affairs web site.
+- Students who believe they have been subject to unlawful discrimination by another student or student organization or have concerns under Title IX including sexual harassment or assault, may contact the Dean of Students Office (617 989 4410).
+Information can also be found in the Student Handbook on the Dean of Students Office website.

 - Preliminary Action: In all instances where an employee or student has concerns about unlawful discrimination, including conduct covered under Title IX, it is helpful, to write down a description of the concerning conduct, the date or dates on which it took place, and the names of anyone who witnessed the conduct or heard the remarks.
 Assistance is available from Human Resources or the Dean of Students Office.